Starting a career as a Personal Support Worker is possible through affordable and accessible Ontario school board programs.

 The PSW programs are some of the most accessible – they’re available through more than 23 rural and urban school boards across the province (two of which even offer courses to secondary school students).
 “Plus, thanks to new funding from the Province, courses are free if you enroll by March 2022, and you even receive a stipend when you are on your work placement,” Anita explains.

 Students are enrolling in PSW programs for many reasons.
 “They may have put their career on hold to raise children and are now returning to it,” Anita says.
 “They may be new to Canada, or they could be starting their second or third career.”
 The programs offer flexible schedules that can suit anyone’s circumstances: Courses can be taken part-time, in the evenings, or through accelerated 5- or 6-month structures.

 “If needed, school board PSW programs even offer students the chance to complete their Ontario Secondary School Diploma,” Anita adds.
-With generally smaller classes than most colleges, there tends to be individual support for students, who can earn additional certifications such as First Aid/CPR and Gentle Persuasive Approach.
-They also offer bridging courses, allowing current healthcare workers to attain PSW certification quickly.
+With generally smaller classes than most colleges, there tends to be individual support for students, who can earn additional certificates such as First Aid/CPR and Gentle Persuasive Approach.
+They also offer bridging courses, allowing current healthcare workers to attain a PSW certificate quickly.
 Some classrooms and labs are on-site at long-term care homes, introducing students to the industry early on.

 Easily find a job

 Like 95 percent of PSW school board program graduates, Kelly Sims was offered employment during her placements.
 A mother to young children, Kelly decided to complete the course with the hopes of furthering her career.
 “The PSW program is designed to make you succeed,” Kelly says.
 “There is so much support.”